yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-support.markdown

 The FIFO Grouping designed to allow efficient processing of events with partial ordering constraints.
 Instead of maintaining a FIFO queue per class type, it lets you have a higher level of granularity by having FIFO queue maintained according to a specific value of a specific property.
-For more details see [FIFO grouping].
+For more details see depanlinkFIFO groupingtengahlink./fifo-grouping.htmlbelakanglink.

 # Limitations